tmatic-trading/crypto-platform/README.md

 * COMMISS - commission for completing a transaction or funding, expressed in the currency of the instrument, and is calculated in accordance with the documentation of the exchange for each instrument.
 A negative commission value means a rebate.
 * TTIME - transaction time received from the exchange.
 * DAT - time the current row was written into the database.
 * CLORDID - unique order identifier assigned by user corresponding to the "clOrdID" field, which the exchange registers as an additional parameter when sending an order.
-For example, clOrdID = "1109594183.myBot" where 1109594183 is a unique order number, "myBot" after the dot is the bot name (EMI).
+For example, clOrdID = "1109594183.myBot" where 1109594183 is a unique order number assigned by user, "myBot" after the dot is the bot name (EMI).
 When writing "clOrdID" to the SQLite "coins" table it is split and in this case "myBot" is written to the EMI column and 1109594183 is written to the CLORDID column.
 An order can be executed in parts, and by receiving information from the exchange using "clOrdID" you can understand which order is being executed and which bot placed it.
 The "clOrdID" field can be 0.
 This means that it was funding, or it was delivery, or the order was made from outside this platform where "clOrdID" was not used.
 * ACCOUNT - account number.

 Explanations for the columns of the SQLite "robots" table: